Rena2025/cse15l-lab-reports/lab-report-3-week-6.md

 * The host name can be anything, but I chose to remain with ieng6.
 ![image](lab3-part1.png)

 * Then log into the ieng6 account with the command `ssh ieng6`.
-Now no account name and password are required to log into my course.
+Now no account name and password are required to log in.
 ![image](lab3-part1(3).png)

 * Then using the `scp` command, copy a file from the local computer to the server computer's home directory.
 Use `ls` to check that the file exists in the server's home directory.